yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 We can improve our program using arithmetic.

 Definition (Divisibility):
-For integers n, d, and k, we say that n is divisible by d iff there exists k such that n = kd.
+Let n, d, and k be integers.
+We say that n is divisible by d iff there exists k such that n = kd.